Dr Angie Sutton-Vane

 - the University of Liverpool: Project coordinator

-- Devon & Cornwall Police Museum & Archive: Curator
+- Devon & Cornwall Police museum and archive: Curator

 - the Thackray Medical Museum: Project consultant